zliobaite/zliobaite.github.io/_posts/2013-11-15-jekyll-introduction.md

 **Formatting**
 A post must have a valid filename in the form `YEAR-MONTH-DATE-title.MARKUP` and be placed in the `_posts` directory.
-If the data format is invalid Jekyll will not recognize the file as a post.
+If the data format is invalid Jekyll will not recognise the file as a post.
 The date and title are automatically parsed from the filename of the post file.
 Additionally, each file must have [YAML Front-Matter](https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter) prepended to its content.
 YAML Front-Matter is a valid YAML syntax specifying meta-data for the given file.